askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

         await aui.click().text('accept all').exec();
     }

-    // We ask the askui to click the text that contains 'wikipedia' which is the text that is nearest to the text containing 'wikipedia.org' await aui.click().text().containsText('wikipedia').nearestTo().text().containsText('wikipedia.org').exec();
+    // We ask the AskUI to click the text that contains 'wikipedia' which is the text that is nearest to the text containing 'wikipedia.org' await aui.click().text().containsText('wikipedia').nearestTo().text().containsText('wikipedia.org').exec();
   });
 });